 – The minimum we would expect to be achieved and

 – Generated using the national Fischer Family Trust (FFT) database.

-*In 2021-22, Year 7 students will complete Cognitive Abilities Tests (CATs) which the FFT database will use to generate an end of Year 11 target, in the absence of KS2 scores.
+*In 2021-22, Year 7 students completed Cognitive Abilities Tests (CATs) which the FFT database will use to generate an end of Year 11 target, in the absence of KS2 scores.

 KS3 Targets at The County High School, Leftwich